farzadghanei/statsd-metrics/docs/index.rst

 Clients
 -------
+A rich set of Statsd clients using the same metric classes, and Python standard library socket module.

 * :class:`~client.Client`: Default client, sends request on each call using UDP
 * :class:`~client.BatchClient`: Buffers metrics and flushes them in batch requests using UDP
 * :class:`~client.tcp.TCPClient`: Sends request on each call using TCP